OfficeDev/office-js-docs-pr.pt-br/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 1. Salve suas alterações.

-> [!IMPORTANT]
-> Windows: no momento, as importações não são suportadas no arquivo JavaScript onde você implementa o tratamento para a ativação baseada em eventos.

 ## <a name="update-webpack-config-settings"></a>Atualizar as configurações webpack config

-Abra o **webpack.config.js** arquivo encontrado no diretório raiz do projeto e conclua as etapas a seguir.
+1. Abra o **webpack.config.js** arquivo encontrado no diretório raiz do projeto e conclua as etapas a seguir.

-1. Localize `plugins` a matriz dentro do `config` objeto e adicione esse novo objeto no início da matriz.
+1. Localize `plugins` a matriz dentro do `config` objeto e adicione esse novo objeto ao início da matriz.

     ```js
     new CopyWebpackPlugin({